elmar-hinz/Ext/README.md

 In the first steps you store all requied values into the array of ext_emconf.php.
 You also set your username for ter and the new version to use.
-In the final steop you call the upload command with your password.
+In the final step you call the upload command with your password.
 Don't store you password into ext_empconf.php. ;)

 Ext magically detects, when you are inside an extension, even if you work in